-(1) Motions and Related Pleadings.
-Motions for relief from stay shall comply with be filed pursuant to Local Bankruptcy Rule 9013-1 and be supported by a declaration or other admissible evidence.
-In addition, motions for relief from stay involving real property shall include a must contain a statement of the factual basis for relief common address; a copy of any recorded security and the instrument; the status of any pending foreclosure, or action or matter for which relief from stay is sought; the contractual default; and, in a chapter 11, 12 or 13 case, the post-petition default amounts and the current monthly payment amount, including any applicable escrow component.
-Where equity in real property is an issue, the motion and notice of motion shall contain a legal description and a common address.

-(24) Notice of Motions.
-The moving party shall schedule the motionatter for hearing not less than 21 or more than 30 days after the date such motion is filed.
+- (c) Motions For Relief From Stay.
+Motions for relief from stay shall be filed pursuant to Local Bankruptcy Rule 9013-1 and must contain a statement of the factual basis for relief and the status of any pending foreclosure or action or matter for which relief from stay is sought.
+Where equity in real property is an issue, the motion and notice of motion shall contain a legal description and a common address. - (d) Notice of Motions.
+The moving party shall schedule the matter for hearing not less than 21 or more than 30 days after the date such motion is filed.
 If the moving party schedules a hearing for or agrees to continue a hearing to a date more than 30 days after the date the motion was filed, the party shall be deemed to have waived the automatic termination provisions of 11 U.S.C. § 362(e)(1).
 In addition to those parties listed in Fed.
 R. Bankr.
-P. 4001, notice shall be given to the debtor, attorney for the debtor and trustee., and to any persons requesting special notice under Fed.
+P. 4001, notice shall be given to the debtor, attorney for the debtor, trustee, and to any persons requesting special notice under Fed.
 R. Bankr.
 P. 2002(i).
-In addition, any motion for relief from the codebtor stay pursuant to 11 U.S.C. § 1201 or 11 U.S.C. § 1301 shall be served upon the codebtors.

-(3e) Procedure for Motions Timely Controverted.
+In addition, any motion for relief from the codebtor stay pursuant to 11 U.S.C. § 1201 or 11 U.S.C. § 1301 shall be served upon the codebtors. - (e) Procedure for Motions Timely Controverted.
 If the motion is timely and properly controverted, the originally scheduled hearing will be a final hearing with argument on the documents filed, unless an evidentiary hearing is required.
 In that event, the initial hearing may be a preliminary hearing at which the court may set a date for final hearing and enter such other orders as may be appropriate.

 RULE 4001-2.
-VOLUNTARY MODIFICATION OF DEBT SECURED BY REAL PROPERTY
+VOLUNTARY MODIFICATION OF DEBT SECURED BY DEBTOR'S RESIDENCE

-(a) Definition of Mortgage Creditor and Temporary or Trial Mortgage Modification.
-For purposes of this rule, the term "mortgage creditor" includes any creditor secured by a mortgage, deed of trust, or land sale contract on real property.
-For purposes of this rule, the term "temporary or trial mortgage modification" means a short term modification offered by a mortgage creditor as a precursor to a permanent mortgage modification

-(b) Negotiation Does Not Violate Stay.
+- (a) Definition of Mortgage Creditor.
+For purposes of this rule, the term "mortgage creditor" includes any creditor secured by a mortgage, deed of trust, or land sale contract on real property that was used as the debtor's principal residence at the time the petition was filed. - (b) Negotiation Does Not Violate Stay.
 A mortgage creditor is authorized to negotiate with the debtor for a modification of the secured obligation at any time during the pendency of the debtor's case.
 Any such modification is voluntary on the part of the mortgage creditor and the debtor.
 If the debtor is represented by counsel, that counsel may consent to allow the mortgage creditor to communicate directly with the debtor.
 A mortgage creditor's contact with the debtor and/or the debtor's counsel for the purpose of negotiating a loan modification shall not be considered a violation of the automatic stay imposed by 11 U.S.C § 362.
-If a debtor consents in writing (through counsel if the debtor is represented), participation by a secured creditor in a mediation, either pursuant to state law or by agreement of the parties, shall not constitute a violation of the automatic stay imposed by 11 U.S.C § 362.
+If a debtor consents in writing (through counsel if the debtor is represented), participation by a secured creditor in a mediation, either pursuant to state law or by agreement of the parties, shall not constitute a violation of the automatic stay imposed by 11 U.S.C § 362. - (c) Court Approval.
+The terms of any agreement reached under this section are subject to approval by the court.